The baritone ukulele, born out of the collision of two contrasting worlds – ukulele and guitar – is a versatile instrument.

 - DGBD (Slack key baritone, this is the same as the bottom four strings of taropatch open G tuning.)

 - DGAD (a four-string variation of DADGAD, used by Jimmy Page of Led Zeppelin in famous songs such as Kashmir)

 - GDAE (mandolin tuning – requires different strings)

 - Octave-down-GCEA (an extra-flabby variation on standard uke tuning that provides an exceptionally low sound.)

-Since each tuning deserves its own massive set of learning materials, this site will focus on the most standardly accepted baritone tuning – DGBE.
+Since each tuning deserves its own massive set of learning materials, this site will focus on the standard baritone tuning – DGBE.